 Blue Jays Babble

-Lori Bennett is a social worker, policy professional, recreational softball player and coach, and new ukulele-ist.
-Originally from NL and now based in Toronto, Lori loves a good hockey chat or debate, as long as it remains respectful.
-She posts game time thoughts on twitter
+Lori Bennett is a social worker, policy professional, recreation softball player and coach, and newbie ukulele-ist.
+A Newfoundlander living in Toronto, Lori loves a good hockey chat, just as long as it remains respectful.
+Find her on twitter as @lori10habs.